peteroupc/peteroupc.github.io/graphics.md

 Limit 3-D graphics to the following:[^3]

 1. The maximum number of primitives that can be shown at a time is equal to screen width times screen height divided by 24.[^4]  Alternatively, the maximum number of primitives drawn per second is equal to screen width times screen height times 2.5.
-    * A _primitive_ is either a triangle or a line segment.
-An application may also consider a convex quadrilateral to be a primitive.
+    * A _primitive_ is a triangle or a line segment.
+Alternatively, a primitive is a triangle, a line segment, or a convex quadrilateral.
     * Each vertex of the primitive points to a vertex from the vertex list described later.
     * Each primitive can be translucent.